Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-In more than two dimensions, it can also be possible to encode a logical qubit in a single defect.
-Specifically, consider a defect allowing for the condensation of an excitation that is not point-like, for example a loop-like excitation.
-Such an excitation can condense individually from the vacuum and then grow to be absorbed by this single defect.
+In more than two dimensions, it is also possible to encode a logical qubit in a single topological defect, provided the topological excitation used to define the logical qubit can be absorbed into the vacuum.
+Specifically, consider a defect allowing for the condensation of a topological excitation that is not point-like, for example a loop-like excitation.
+Such an excitation can be created at a single defect and then shrunk until it is annihilated in the vacuum.
 Thus, we may associate the computational basis states of a logical qubit with the presence or absence of this excitation on the single defect.
-Since this excitation can condense from the vacuum, the net charge of the defect must remain neutral in either state, with only the distribution of this charge across the defect distinguishing the states.
 An example of this type of encoding is shown in Fig.~\ref{Fig:SingleDefect}.

-By combining encodings of the kinds described across arbitrarily many defects in a code, we may account for all natural encodings of protected quantum information in defects.
-Indeed, the potential for defects to encode information arises from the additional ground state degeneracies they can introduce to a code.
-This degeneracy is associated with the fact that it is possible for such defects to have different charges while remaining in the ground space.
-These different charges are associated with excitations that can condense at the defects.
-Thus, the ground state degeneracy introduced by defects can be associated with the distributions of excitations across the defect setup that are possible while still maintaining no net charge across the entire code.
-This leads to the types of encodings we have presented.